MikeDigitize/lazy/README.md

 }
 ```

 Upon an image loading, another custom event - `lazyloadcomplete` - is fired on the image.
-This event can be captured on the window to allow any further operations on the image, such as triggering a fade-in style CSS transition.
+This event can be captured on the window to allow any further operations on the image.
+As older browers can display images without `src` attributes as broken images, this is a good opportunity to add styling to hide them initially and then reveal upon loading.

 ```javascript
 window.addEventListener('lazyloadcomplete', function(evt) {